 The short answer is: You don’t.
 You can’t.

-When I started outsourcing, I was super careful.
-I only gave them limited access.
-After a while, I realized it’s hard for them to do their jobs without access.
-Eventually, I gave them access to everything they needed.
+That’s what I did when I started outsourcing.
+I was super careful.
+I gave my workers limited access, only what I felt comfortable sharing.
+They never took advantage.
+The longer they worked for me that’s when I realized it’s hard for them to do their jobs without it.
+So I gave them access to everything they needed.

 I have more tips like this in my book Outsourcing Lever.
 You can get a physical copy for free, just pay for shipping.
 But if you want me to help you through the process of hiring a virtual assistant, just take my hiring challenge at OneVAAway.com.
 I’ll show you the hiring process I use to find Filipino workers you can trust.